-Life insurance is all about life expectancy so women pay lower premiums—except in the state of Montana where they have an insurance unisex law.
+Life insurance is all about life expectancy so women pay lower premiums.

 Back in the day, any form of flying was considered extremely hazardous and most life insurance companies would either force the applicant to pay an exorbitant amount or they would add an aviation exclusion clause to the policy, in other words, if you died as the result of a plane crash, your beneficiaries wouldn’t receive the death benefit.